DanielOluwasegunCS/azure-network-protocols/README.md

 <img src="https://i.imgur.com/8Aze0By.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this image, we delve into the realm of network analysis as we witness the process of observing Secure Shell (SSH) traffic within Wireshark, originating from a Windows 10 VM.
-The scene takes place within the Wireshark interface, where I am observing the intricacies of network packets.
+In this image, we delve into the realm of network analysis as we see the process of observing Secure Shell (SSH) traffic within Wireshark, from a Windows 10 VM.
+I am still within the Wireshark interface, I am observing the intricacies of network packets.
 The screen presents an array of captured network packets, showing the SSH communication.
 </p>
 <br />